ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input_pdep.rst

 Thermodynamics Computations
 ===========================

 The input to the ``thermo()`` function is identical to that of a `non-pressure-dependent job <input.html#thermodynamics-computations>`_.

-Use a ``thermo()`` function to make CanTherm execute the thermodynamic parameters computatiom for a species.
+Use a ``thermo()`` function to make Arkane execute the thermodynamic parameters computation for a species.
 Pass the string label of the species you wish to compute the  thermodynamic parameters for and the type of thermodynamics polynomial to generate (either ``'Wilhoit'`` or ``'NASA'``).
 A table of relevant thermodynamic parameters will also be displayed in the output file.

 Below is a typical ``thermo()`` execution function::